Transmission of material in this release is embargoed until

 upon a sample of retail prices and not the complete universe of all prices.
 BLS

 prices using the same methodology, and estimate a percentage change for each sample,

 Calculating Index Changes

-rather than changes in index points, because index point changes are affected by the level
+rather than changes in index points, because index point changes are affected by the

-A Note on the

 Use of Seasonally Adjusted and Unadjusted Data

 The Consumer Price Index (CPI) produces both unadjusted and seasonally adjusted data.